Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: A Framework Based on Gutenberg and Wulff-Nilsen's Approach

-\paragraph{Enforcing Non-Negative Edge Weights.} Assuming that the graph contains no negative cycles, there is a famous ``Johnson transformation''\cite{Johnson1977EfficientAF} that converts a graph with negative edge weights into a graph with non-negative edge weights.
-It works by using a \emph{potential function} $p: \ver \rightarrow \mathbb{R}$ such that for every edge $u, v \in \e$ with weight $w(u, v)$, the modified weight $w ^ {\prime}(u, v) = w(u, v) + p(u) - p(v) \ge 0$.
-It is well-known that the shortest paths are preserved after modifying the weights in this fashion.
-Using this transformation, in \cite{Abraham2017FullyDA} they introduce a technique that reduces negative edge weights to non-negative edge weights in the fully-dynamic case for algorithms under this framework.
 Observe that if we add an additional node $q$ to the graph with an edge of weight $0$ to every node in the original graph, then a valid potential function can be obtained by setting $p(u)$ to be the shortest distance from $q$ to $u$.
-Importantly, this potential function remains valid under vertex deletion.
-We can therefore run the Bellman-Ford algorithm from $q$ in $O(nm) = O(n ^ 3)$ time during the rebuild algorithm in the top layer to obtain a valid potential function that remains valid throughout the upcoming updates.
-This does not affect the overall rebuild time of $\tilde O(n ^ 3)$ for the top layer.
-One can refer to Section 4.1 of \cite{Abraham2017FullyDA} for a more details description of such reduction.
+We can run the Bellman-Ford algorithm from $q$ in $O(nm) = O(n ^ 3)$ to obtain this potential function. \end{proof} We can transform the graph during the preprocessing algorithm in the top layer.
+This does not affect the overall preprocessing time of $\tilde O(n ^ 3)$ for the top layer.
 From now on, we will assume that our graph does not contain negative edge weights at any time.

-\subsection{The Basic Algorithm}
+\section{The Basic Algorithm}

-This section will be an introduction of the framework used in Gutenberg and Wilff-Nilsen's algorithm using slightly different approaches.
-Most importantly, we decide to merge the update procedure (the $\textsc{Delete}$ step in \cite{previous}) from individual layers into a single update procedure that integrates the results from all the layers for convenience in the later parts of our algorithm.

-Unless otherwise defined, let $G$ be the graph when the sub-routine in context is invoked, and for $i \in [0, L]$, we let $G_i$ be the graph when the rebuild algorithm layer $i$ was most recently invoked (thus $G = G_i \backslash D_i$).
+This section will be an introduction of the framework used in Gutenberg and Wulff-Nilsen's algorithm using slightly different approaches.
+Most importantly, we decided to merge the update procedure (the $\textsc{Delete}$ step in \cite{previous}) from individual layers into a single update procedure that integrates the results from all the layers for convenience in the later parts of our algorithm.
+We make sure that the layers are such that: \begin{itemize} \item Each layer $i$ is preprocessed exactly per $2 ^ i$ updates. \item All layers are preprocessed initially.
+Therefore, every time a layer is preprocessed, all layers below it are preprocessed. \item When multiple layers are preprocessed, their corresponding preprocessing steps are invoked from top to bottom (i.e. in decreasing order of indices). \item When layer $i > 0$ is preprocessed, it is given a set $C_i$ as a parameter, and it generates a set $C_{i - 1}$ used as the corresponding parameter for layer $i - 1$ to be processed right after. \end{itemize} The implementation of layer $0$ will be specified later.
+Unless otherwise defined, let $G$ be the graph when the sub-routine in context is invoked, and for $i \in [0, L]$, we let $G_i$ be the snapshot of the graph taken when the layer $i$ was last preprocessed, and we let the set $D_i$ be the set of vertices deleted since layer $i$ was last preprocessed (and thus $G = G_i \backslash D_i$).
 When a graph is not explicitly stated in the context, assume the graph is $G$.